lskatz/SneakerNet/example/README.md

 ![EditSheet](images/MiSeqSampleEditSheet.jpg)
 5. Navigate to your sample sheet csv file, and make sure all relevant fields are filled in, including the "Use Adapter Trimming" checkbox on the right side of the screen, and all indices used are present and compatible.

+## Using SneakerNet

+If you have installed SneakerNet correctly including editing the config files, then all you need to do is run it on the simulated example in the inbox folder.

+Use `--help` to get SneakerNet help.
+You can also use `--help` on any SneakerNet plugin to get help.

+    $ SneakerNet.pl --help
+    $ addReadMetrics.pl --help

+To run SneakerNet on the example, use this syntax:

+    $ SneakerNet.pl --inbox example/inbox